Macula-Systems-LLC/purview-automation/purview-import.md

 > `--file <FILE>`
 >
-> The file to write the csv output to
+> The csv file to write the governance domains to

 *Examples:*